 Kerry Group sources goods and services from independent suppliers located around the world.
-To help mitigate the potential adverse environmental and social impacts associated with the production of some commodities, it is essential that we work together with customers and suppliers in building more sustainable and resilient supply chains.
+To help mitigate the potential adverse environmental and social impacts associated with the production of some commodities, it is essential that we work together with customers and suppliers to build more sustainable and resilient supply chains.
 As a responsible buyer we also want to ensure that workers who produce these raw materials are treated in accordance with our own values around fairness and respect.

 Kerry Group is committed to upholding internationally recognised human rights across our operations and we seek to ensure that those we do business with meet our expectations around human rights and the fair treatment of workers.
 Our Supplier Code of Conduct sets forth the social and environmental standards to which Kerry Group suppliers must adhere.
 This code is a part of the supplier selection process and is subject to continued monitoring.